Rigoletto: Act 1

 When Rigoletto has gone, the Duke appears and overhears Gilda confess to her nurse Giovanna that she feels guilty for not having told her father about a young man she had met at the church.
 She says that she fell in love with him, but that she would love him even more if he were a student and poor.
 As she declares her love, the Duke enters, overjoyed.
 Gilda, alarmed, calls for Giovanna, unaware that the Duke had given her money to go away.
 Pretending to be a student, the Duke convinces Gilda of his love: "È il sol dell'anima" ("Love is the sunshine of the soul").
 When she asks for his name, he hesitantly calls himself Gualtier Maldè.
 Hearing sounds and fearing that her father has returned, Gilda sends the Duke away after they quickly trade vows of love: "Addio, addio" ("Farewell, farewell").
-Alone, Gilda meditates on her love for the Duke, who she believes is a student: "Gualtier Maldè!...
+Alone, Gilda meditates on her love for the Duke, whom she believes is a student: "Gualtier Maldè!...
 Caro nome che il mio cor" ("Dearest name").

 Later, Rigoletto returns: "Riedo!... perché?" ("I've returned!... why?"), while the hostile courtiers outside the walled garden (believing Gilda to be the jester's mistress, unaware she is his daughter) get ready to abduct the helpless girl.
 They tell Rigoletto that they are actually abducting the Countess Ceprano.
 He sees that they are masked and asks for a mask for himself; while they are tying the mask onto his face, they also blindfold him.
 Blindfolded and deceived, he holds the ladder steady while they climb up to Gilda's room: Chorus: "Zitti, zitti" ("Softly, softly").
 With her father's unknowing assistance Gilda is carried away by the courtiers.
 Left alone, Rigoletto removes his mask and blindfold, and realizes that it was in fact Gilda who was carried away.
 He collapses in despair, remembering the old man's curse.